ClubExpressions/poc2/README.md

 #### Official test instance

-* /!\ sur la github page: https, donc pas possible de sync avec Chrome
+* Everything works ok with Firefox.
+* /!\ Our Github page use https, the kinto test instance too, but Chrome may complain about security issues.

 #### Prod kinto